RangerMauve/hyperdrive-publisher/README.md

 - This will:
 	- Wait to connect to a peer for your drive
 	- Make sure the metadata has been synced with a peer
 	- Sync data from the `./public` folder on your filesystem to the `/website` folder in the hyperdrive
-	- Wait for 5 seconds to sync with the peer (configurable with `--sync-time`)
+	- Count every block that got uploaded to a remote peer, wait for all the new files to have been uploaded
 	- Exit

 ### Get URL